Fuel, Energy & Supply Chain

 - Source age: time since the source data period or source update.

-- Refreshed: HazardNow cache refresh timing.
+- Refreshed: HazardNow display timing.

 What can make this status change?